Yelagiri: Geography

 Yelagiri is located in Tirupathur district of Tamil Nadu.

 Located at an altitude of 1410 m, it forms a part of the Eastern Ghats mountain range.
 The hills consist of 14 hamlets spread across an area of 72 km2.
+The highest point is the Swamimalai hills at an altitude of 1410 m.
 Punganoor lake is a man-made lake covering 56.71 m2 in the hills.
-The highest point is the Swamimalai hills at an altitude of 1410 m.
-The hills are rich in flora with orchards, rose-gardens, and green valleys.

 Climate

 Yelagiri's has a warm climate in summer and is cooler in the winter.
 The climate is considered to be Aw according to the Köppen-Geiger climate classification.